 - The credit scores that we use to qualify a borrower is the middle of the three credit scores

 - if a borrower has a 500 FICO credit score with Experian

 - 600 FICO credit score with TransUnion

 - 700 FICO credit score with Experian

-- One of the most important things that loan officers should note is that just because borrower meets the minimum credit scores does not automatically qualify them for a FHA Loan
+One of the most important things that loan officers should note is that just because borrower meets the minimum credit scores does not automatically qualify them for an FHA Loan:

 - Need to thoroughly review the borrower’s credit report and look at the overall credit history